 In 2008, the ESRD Network of New England (Network 1) and the Mid-Atlantic Renal Coalition (Network 5), serving as ESRD contractors for the Centers for Medicare & Medicaid Services (CMS), launched the 5-Diamond Patient Safety Program to help dialysis facilities increase awareness of, promote, and build a culture of patient safety.
 The program originally consisted of eight patient safety-oriented modules, which were piloted in these two Network areas.

-Today, the program is being offered in 67% of all Network areas nationally and consists of 15 modules that include the tools and resources necessary to implement each patient safety concept.
+Today, the program has become an automated, online, national educational resource, consisting of 15 modules that include the tools and resources necessary to implement each patient safety concept.
+Modules may be completed for recognition or viewed as a resource.
 For each module successfully completed during a program year,* the facility earns one Diamond.
 Upon successful completion of five modules, the facility is recognized as a

 5-Diamond Patient Safety Facility.